 Adam Dwyer, Pilot

-Adam is a pilot on our Citation 500 series aircraft.
+Adam is a captain on our Citation 500 series aircraft.
 A Florida native, Adam grew up around airplanes and knew that he wanted to fly at a very young age.
 After earning a finance degree from the University of Central Florida, Adam gained experience flying at fractional airline on the East Coast.
 Prior to joining Desert Jet, Adam acted as the Chief Pilot of a corporate operation in Atlanta flying throughout the United States, Canada and the Caribbean.
 Adam’s exceptional experience ensures an unparalleled level of service and safety for his passengers.

 When he’s not flying, Adam enjoys working on his house, scuba diving and spending time with his wife and three fur children.